oszuidwest/streekomroep-wp/README.md

 This is a WordPress theme created for Streekomroep ZuidWest in the Netherlands.
 It utilizes Timber and Tailwind CSS, offering functionality for regional news, radio, and TV broadcasts.
 Use it with WordPress 6.5+ and PHP 8.1+.

 ## How to build/install
+It's not enough to download the theme and upload is to a server.
+The dependencies must be built first.
+Otherwise it will not work.

 Instructions for macOS:
 - Install Homebrew ([https://brew.sh](https://brew.sh))
 - Install Composer and Node with `brew install composer node`